 EM: Did you have any sense that being gay was bad at the time?

 MF: Absolutely not.
-One time, about 1955, The Statesmen put an editorial out that all homosexuals must… activity must cease.
+One time, about 1955, The Statesman put an editorial out that all homosexuals must… activity must cease.
 And it was a sin of society.
 And there was a homosexual ring operating in Boise and it must be put down.

-I looked at that and said, Is that act illegal?
+I looked at that and said, is that act illegal?
 Here they had the men in jail on felony warrant and was going to send him to the pen for the rest of his life for doin’ it.
 I thought that anytime you had sex in privacy, no one would bother you.
 As long as it was an adult.
 It was two adult men.